sashinpivotal/pcf-dev-students-notes/README.md

 ### Challenge questions

+-   Which component of PCF architecture is responsible for collecting logs?
+-   What are the other log types other than STG, APP, CELL, RTR?
+    (Google `PCF log types`)
+-   What is the responsibility of Doppler?
--   What are the examples of PCF log types?
-(Google “PCF log types”)
+-   What is the responsibility of a developer in order to take advantage of PCF logging system?

 ## Resiliency: Application Resiliency